Ranjit Singh

-Ranjit Singh's reign introduced reforms, modernisation, investment into infrastructure and general prosperity.
+Ranjit Singh's reign introduced reforms, modernisation, investment in infrastructure and general prosperity.
 His Khalsa army and government included Sikhs, Hindus, Muslims and Europeans.
-His legacy includes a period of Sikh cultural and artistic renaissance, including the rebuilding of the Harmandir Sahib in Amritsar as well as other major gurudwaras, including Takht Sri Patna Sahib, Bihar and Hazur Sahib Nanded, Maharashtra under his sponsorship.
-Ranjit Singh was succeeded by his son Kharak Singh.
+His legacy includes a period of Sikh cultural and artistic renaissance, including the rebuilding of the Harmandir Sahib in Amritsar as well as other major gurdwaras, including Takht Sri Patna Sahib, Bihar and Hazur Sahib Nanded, Maharashtra under his sponsorship.
+He also founded the Order of the Propitious Star of Punjab in 1837.
+Ranjit Singh was succeeded by his son Kharak Singh after his death in 1839.